ASFHyP3/mkdocs-asf-theme/README.md

       link: https://gitter.im/ASFHyP3/community
 ```

-You can *Override* the theme provided social link with
+You can *Override* the theme provided social links with
 ```yaml
 theme:
   name: "asf-theme"